 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Verify that your solar installer is properly licensed.
-This help guarantee that the work is done properly using the most up-to-date installation methods.
+This ensures that the work is done properly using the most up-to-date installation methods.
 To install a new photovoltaic system in Minnesota, a contractor must have an electrical contractor or electrician license from the Department of Labor and Industry, along with a residential building or remodeling contractors' license in some cases.
 If their work is regulated by the state's Mechanical Code, they must put up a $25,000 minimum bond with the Department of Labor and Industry.

 High-quality solar installations should include robust workmanship and performance warranties.
 The workmanship warranty covers any installation issues like poor wiring, cracks in the panels, or poor alignment.
 The output warranty guarantees an energy generation baseline.
-Strong warranties reflect a solar provider's faith in its installations.
+Strong warranties reflect a solar provider's confidence in its installations.

-Solar can help you lower electricity bills over time.
+Solar energy can help you lower electricity bills over time.
 Make sure you consider these aspects when considering the final cost and value of solar panels.

 Incentive Type: Sales Tax Incentive